Norm Crosby: Career

 Crosby went solo as a stand-up comedian, adopting a friendly, blue collar, guy-next-door persona in the 1950s.
 Crosby refined his standup monologues by interpolating malapropisms.
 He first appeared on The Tonight Show Starring Johnny Carson in December 1964.
 In late-1968, he co-starred on The Beautiful Phyllis Diller Show, an NBC twelve-week series.

+In 1972 he was a guest star on an episode of Adam-12, "Eyewitness".

 In 1974, he co-hosted a Canadian variety television series, Everything Goes.
 From 1974 through 1984 he was on over half a dozen Dean Martin Celebrity Roasts including one of George Burns and two separate ones of Redd Foxx.
 From 1978 through 1981, he hosted a nationally syndicated series, The Comedy Shop, in which a mix of up-and-coming stand-up comics and vaudeville legends presented their material.

 In the late 1970s and early 1980s, Crosby became a commercial pitchman for Anheuser-Busch Natural Light beer.
 During this time, he also appeared as a celebrity guest on a number of game shows, including Celebrity Bowling, Liar's Club, Tattletales, and Hollywood Squares.

 From 1983 until the program's dissociation from Jerry Lewis in 2010, Crosby co-hosted and contributed to the annual Jerry Lewis MDA Labor Day Telethon.

 He has a star on the Hollywood Walk of Fame at 6560 Hollywood Boulevard.